iainurquhart/FacetedNav_CraftPlugin/readme.md

 ### Craft Setup

-1. I've created 3 category groups with the handles of 'plant', 'soil' and 'sun'.
-Those categories have each been assigned to a field and each assigned to the Section "Catalogue".
+1. I've created 3 category groups with the handles of `plants`, `soil` and `sun`.
+Those categories have each been assigned to a field and each assigned to the section `catalogue`.

 ![Categories](https://s3.amazonaws.com/f.cl.ly/items/3J120w0E3p301I1D2p0q/Image%202014-12-19%20at%2010.22.12%20pm.png)